BMI Misses Real Obesity in Millions of Adults

-Can your BMI be normal while you still have obesity?
+Can your BMI be normal while you are still obese?

 What the data show